Flone-dnb/low-end-engine/docs/Manual.md

 # Manual

 This is a manual - a step-by-step guide to introduce you to various aspects of the engine.
-More specific documentation can be always found in the class/function/variable documentation in the source code or on this page (use side panel for navigation), every code entity is documented so you should not get lost.
+This manual will not explain every piece of code, only some high-level entities and their usage, more specific documentation can be always found in the class/function/variable documentation in the source code, every code entity (even private) is documented so you should not get lost.

 This manual expects that you have a solid knowledge in writing programs using C++ language.